Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Evaluation

-Figure \ref{fig:falsepos} shows the time-based false positive rates for our algorithm and the threshold-based approaches.
+Figure \ref{fig:falsepos} shows the time-based false positive rates for DoDGE and the threshold-based approaches.
 The time-based false positive rates are calculated by dividing the total number of detections minus the number of actual attacks by the total number of windows.
 This rate quantifies the fraction of the false detections made by an approach over time.
 We see that these rates for the threshold-based approaches range from 10\% to 60\%.
 This means that these approaches make a false detection at least every 10 windows up to more frequently than every other window.
-On the other hand, our algorithm with Tsallis entropy has rates that are from 0\% to 7\%.
+On the other hand, DoDGE with Tsallis entropy has rates that are from 0\% to 5\%.
 The arithmetic mean is 3\%.
-These results clearly indicate the success and usability of our algorithm.
-We see that due to the challenges inherited by the threshold based approaches, our method is superior with our experimental workflow.
+These results clearly indicate the success and usability of DoDGE.
+We see that due to the challenges inherited by the threshold based approaches, DoDGE is superior with our experimental workflow.

-Figure \ref{fig:comparison} shows the comparison of the Tsallis and Shannon entropies and the resulting derivatives of the Application dataset.
-We see that Tsallis entropy, as a generalized measure, amplifies entropies and highlights and magnifies the change in an entropy progression.